 Medical Editor: John P. Cunha, DO, FACOEP

-Terbutaline Sulfate Injection, USP is used for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.
-It is a member of a class of drugs called beta-adrenergic receptor agonists.
-This medication is available in generic form only.
-Brand names Brethine, Bricanyl, Brethaire are no longer available in the U.S. Common side effects include tremor, nervousness, dizziness, headache, drowsiness, palpitations, rapid heart rate, shortness of breath, chest discomfort, nausea/vomiting, weakness, flushed feeling, sweating, and pain at injection site.
+Terbutaline Sulfate Injection is a beta-adrenergic receptor agonist used for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.
+Terbutaline sulfate injection is available in generic form only.
+Brand names Brethine, Bricanyl, Brethaire are no longer available in the U.S. Common side effects of terbutaline sulfate injection include:

 Our Terbutaline Sulfate Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.